 The company has a permanent training programme for employees in all ten locations where we have operations in Mexico (the head offices in Mexico City and the nine airports).
-During 2019, training was provided to staff members in a wide range of areas, covering topics such as technical systems training, aviation security, fire safety, handling hazardous materials, and first aid.
-A total of 137,261 man hours of training was provided for the company's 1,075 employees and other key members of the airport communities during the year.1
+During 2020, training was provided to staff members in a wide range of areas, covering topics such as technical systems training, aviation security, fire safety, handling hazardous materials, and first aid.
+However, due to the Covid-19 pandemic, a total of just 31,772 man hours of training was provided for the company's 1,077 employees and other key members of the airport communities during the year, down from 137,261 hours in 2019.1